Abbey StephanLead Editor

 When you create an email campaign, you want to send them at a time when your audience is most likely to engage.
 Your goal is to encourage leads to click on your messages, open them, and make a purchase.

-On this page, we’ll share the best time to send email campaigns, plus discuss the importance of getting the timing right and cover tips to create a successfully timed email marketing campaign.
+On this page, we’ll share the best time to send email campaigns, discuss the importance of timing, and cover tips to create a successful email marketing campaign.

 Let’s get started!

-Actually, the time of day you send emails is important because it maximizes engagement.
+The time of day you send emails maximizes email marketing engagement.
 If you send them at the right time, your leads are more likely to open it and engage with your message.

 For example, let’s say you send an email about an online sale.
-If you send the email at 10 p.m., half of your audience won’t engage because they are either asleep or in bed.
-They don’t want to have to get out of bed and grab their wallet to make a purchase, so you could risk losing quality business during this period.
+If you send the email at 10 p.m., half of your audience won’t engage because they are likely asleep or at home relaxing.

-By understanding the importance of email timing, you can earn more opens, clicks, and responses from your audience.
-Send your emails at the best time to boost your engagement rate and maximize business opportunities.
+By understanding the importance of email timing, you can earn more opens, clicks, and conversions from your audience.

 6 tips for finding the best time to send email campaigns